Solo Diners in Chophouse Bar & Restaurant

 Of the 26.4 million households in the UK in 2013, 29% of these consisted of only one person and it seems that in our modern times people are less concerned about eating out alone.
-A study by O2 earlier this year found that 53 per cent of diners are happy to eat alone if they can browse the internet, check emails and connect with friends.
+A study by O2 earlier this year found that 53% of diners are happy to eat alone if they can browse the internet, check emails and connect with friends.

-A huge 80% of customers at The Chophouse restaurant at Future Inn Bristol are lone diners.
-Staff there have been briefed to make extra efforts to be more attentive to solo diners if they appear to require it, offering a wider selection of seating locations and a newspaper along with removing unrequired place settings.
+A huge 80% of customers at Chophouse Restaurant at Future Inn Bristol are lone diners.
+Our staff have been briefed to make extra efforts to be more attentive to solo diners if they appear to require it, offering a wider selection of seating locations, and a newspaper along with removing unrequired place settings.

 Such is the growth in confidence and need to dine out alone, Eenmaal restaurant, where all tables are laid up solely for one person and a fixed price menu is on offer, opened in London this year.
 The restaurant chain has already seen success in Amsterdam and is trialling pop-ups in other cities as well as our capital.